gdindzida/baltazar/README.md

         - What is needed to make it easy to use?
     - Investigate lock-free structures and implement queue as one (MVP)
     - Read thread pool chapter in C++ concurrency in action and adapt baltazar (MVP)
+    - Does graph size need to be template parameter?
     - ???
 (MVP)
 - Support
     - DAG visualization (MVP)